asdeenner7ec/notes/README.md

 Secondly, planning ahead is essential.
 Before beginning a new project or task, take the time to think through the steps involved and create a plan.
 Knowing what you need to do and when to accomplish it can help prevent last-minute panic and ensure a smoother process.
 Planning also helps you stay focused and make better decisions along the way.
  - 来自NLP

+# 2024-01-06
+- "Today's programming wisdom is to embrace the principle of 'write readable code that is easy to understand and maintain'.
+This involves using clear, concise variable names, commenting your code effectively, modularizing your functions, and adhering to established coding standards and best practices.
+Remember, code is read far more often than it is written.
+Also, always consider future developers (including your future self) who will interact with your code.
+Strive for simplicity and elegance in solving complex problems, as it reflects a deep understanding of the underlying concepts."

+Furthermore, keep up-to-date with modern development methodologies such as Test-Driven Development (TDD), Continuous Integration/Continuous Deployment (CI/CD), and Agile principles, which can significantly enhance productivity and software quality.
+Always be ready to learn and adapt to new technologies and frameworks since programming is an ever-evolving field.
+And never underestimate the importance of debugging and troubleshooting skills; they are just as vital as writing functional code."